Knoxville’s 94th Veterans Day Parade happening Monday

 KNOXVILLE, Tenn.
 (WATE) – The City of Knoxville says the annual Veterans Day Parade is happening Monday beginning at 10:45 a.m. in downtown, with some road closures planned until midday.

-The parade route being shared by city officials, with the procession stepping off from the Knoxville Civic Auditorium, heading west on Church Avenue and turning north onto Gay Street.

-The parade will be led by the University of Tennessee Army ROTC Color Guard, with the parade featuring at least 114 parade units – including seven marching bands from area high schools, vintage military vehicles, and local businesses and organizations.
+The parade will be led by the University of Tennessee Army ROTC Color Guard and feature at least 114 parade units, including seven marching bands from area high schools, vintage military vehicles, and local businesses and organizations.

 Then, at 11 a.m., the parade will halt at the reviewing stand located near Mast General Store for a brief ceremony for attending veterans.